phillipivan/sofie-emberplus-connection/README.md

 	})
 	.then(() => client.getElementByPath('0.2'))
 	.then(async (node) => {
+		// You can get the internal node path, the internal path can be different from the requested,
+		// depending on wheter it's a qualified node or a numbered node console.log('This is the internal node path :', client.getInternalNodePath(node))

 		// For non-streams a getDirectory will automatically subscribe for update return (
 			await client.getDirectory(node, (update) => {